 Also, your country is just a place you happened to be born into.
 It wasn’t your choice, like choosing a football team is.
-You are not forced to support your country’s wrongdoings to be called a patriot nor you deserve to feel proud for things you have no control of; these are actually the worst things you could do.
+You are not forced to support your country’s wrongdoings to be called a patriot nor you deserve to feel proud for things you have no control of.
 The fact that a bunch of people (government and/or companies) decide and act stupidly should not discourage you from criticising said stupid and dangerous decisions publicly.
 This is actually more patriotic, and this is the reason most republican and corporatist libertarian retards are far from patriots.

 Episode 3 of Season 5

 This episode mostly deals with the Boy Scouts of America organization with a (stupid) part about Jimmy and Timmy getting into a fight.
 The main plot is that Big Gay Al is fired from the position of Scoutmaster because he’s been found out to be a gay (no s#&* Sherlock).
 The main characters and a few other people stand by him and are now trying to persuade other people to support equality in the Boy scouts.
 When the matters go to court, Al and his supporters win.